You want Real Sustainable travel

 The profit: we

-The third leg of sustainability, profit, concerns the local economy.
+The third element if you want real sustainable travel, profit, concerns the local economy.
 As big a part as possible of your money should end up locally.
 If you immerse yourself in one of our community experiences, at least 5 people in that community are being paid for your visit.
 We empower women and jobless people in this way to have an income.

 Outside the communities, we choose accommodations that are locally owned and not part of a large foreign chain.
 That way the profit returns into the local community and is not siphoned off to another country.
 And oh yes, when choosing, we don’t care whether the owners are black, white, purple, green or polka-dotted.